Vincejohn/simple_shell/README.md

 Credits

-All codes written by Tlou Selolo and YOUR NAME
+All codes written by Tlou Selolo and Vincent John